ember-learn/ember-blog/source/2019-06-14-the-ember-times-issue-102.md

 <!--alex ignore special-->
 > A special section in the guides on integrating Ember.js into a classic app could help interested developers become comfortable with both the technical process and with the idea that the Ember.js community supported this use case.

 ---

+Last but not least, [@abhilashlr](https://github.com/abhilashlr) covered [five areas that we can work on in 2019](https://medium.com/@abhilashlr/emberjs2019-my-wish-list-c64a99547bff):

+> [O]n-boarding new and fresh minds from a different background of frameworks into teams that use Ember, has been quite a challenge.
+Not because the framework is difficult to learn, but the dots around the documentation need a bit more connectivity.

+Many more #EmberJS2019 posts to be covered in the next issue! 💜

+---